 Imagine, close your eyes and think of your community, your neighborhood.
 What does it look like.
 Imagine walking the streets, looking at the broken playground at the elementary school down the block, the vacant lots riddled with weeds.
 You remember the elderly woman in the blue house that hasn’t been painted in years.
 Does she even live there anymore?
 Is she even alive?
 Imagine inside the local middle school where you know there are children that have fallen behind, but could catch up with just a little extra help – but won’t get it and in turn will drop out … forever handicapping their future.

 What you see on your walk through community is a reflection of what is happening everywhere here in America.
-We are seeing epidemics of opioid use and loneliness.
-We continue to ravage our environment to the point where we are fast approach the point of no return; all at a time where our government has abdicated its responsibilities – instead choosing to engage in a full-on partisan death match.
+Are communities are little more than a shell, hiding a plethora of maladies behind the walls of disconnected residents.
+This is especially the case now as we’re caught in the grips of the COVID-19 crisis.
 Everywhere around us help is needed … everywhere.
 Our institutions have become as much a liability as they are an asset, government included.
-Public policy of austerity and the ‘survival of the fittest’ is always looming on the horizon.
+Public policy of austerity and the ‘survival of the fittest’ has put us in a position scrambling for survival.
 Resources available five years ago have or are in danger of being severely cut.
 Schools are now more concerned with budgets than they are with children.
 Local beautification efforts have become nonexistent.
 Food banks are full of patrons, but food on the shelves … not so much.

 But what if it didn’t have to be this way.
 What if we decided not to wait for the “man on the white horse” to come riding in to save us: and when they didn’t we just cower in the corner and complain.
 What if instead we decided to do something about it, regardless if our so-called institutions and so-called leaders were on board with us.